dneuge/web-data-retrieval/README.md

 This library wraps [Apache HttpComponents](http://hc.apache.org/) HttpClient to make it more accessible for easier data retrieval and processing.

+## Early Deprecation Warning

+Modern Java (e.g. 17 or later) comes with good HTTP retrieval support already included which means you probably don't need this library unless you want to still want to support Java 8 or 11.
+This project will probably not be developed any further, only maintenance release will be made when necessary.

 ## Examples

 ### Basic GET retrieval